Search and Hit Enter

 Are oats low FODMAP?

-Low FODMAP and gluten free are two separate entities so you do not need to buy gluten free oats for a low FODMAP diet.
+Low FODMAP and gluten free are two separate diet so you do not necessarily need to buy gluten free oats for a low FODMAP diet.
 This is unless you have coeliac or gluten sensitivity, of course.

 An aerial close up image of low FODMAP overnight oats topped with caramelised bananas and fresh blueberries